Group Members

 2015-2019 - NERC E3 DTP PhD Student

 Jonti defended his PhD successfully in July 2019.
 His PhD addressed the genetic, physiological, and behavioural causes of individual variation in pathogen transmission and how they scale up to population disease dynamics.
-He is now inspiring the next generation of biologists.
+He is now a statistics nerd in the civil service.

 Mickael Bonnet